 Joy at Dobrá Tea!
-Bi Lou Chun is made exclusively by hand in Dong Shan, on the gently sloping banks of Lake Tai.
+Bi Lou Chun is a Chinese green tea made exclusively by hand in Dong Shan, on the gently sloping banks of Lake Tai.
 In 2006, on our trip to the Jiangsu province, we discovered that many of the residents of this area pick and process the tea in their own homes, ensuring that the tea is kept fresh in small, well-tended batches.
 Hanging over the tiny-leafed tea plants are fruiting trees: peach, apricot, and plum.
 They bloom as the plants reach their fullness, all in a tumult of wonderful smells reproduced by the sparkling infusion.

 It is cultivated at high altitude, with long, silver, downy-tipped leaves (mao feng) firmly rolled lengthwise.
 This tea promotes health and has a mild euphoric effect.

-In the faraway land of China, the cradle of tea culture, there is a part of Yunnan known as Xishuangbanna [see-shuang-ban-nah] that lies practically on the border with Burma.
-It is here that the king of tea trees "Cha-Shu Wang" stands at a proud 100 feet in the heart of the jungle.
-"Cha-Shu Wang" is an honorable 1,700 years old and a holy Mecca for "tea pilgrims."
-An expedition from Dobrá Tea, cutting its way through the jungle, found the site in 1997 to pay homage to the king.
-In addition to unforgettable memories, we brought back a unique and delectable green tea from that journey.
+Remembering the Tea King In China, the cradle of tea culture, there is a part of Yunnan known as Xishuangbanna [see-shuang-ban-nah] that lies practically on the border with Burma.
+It is here that the king of tea trees, Cha-Shu Wang, stands at a proud 100 feet in the heart of the jungle.
+Cha-Shu Wang is an honorable 1,700 years old and is a site treasured by all tea enthusiasts.

-aka Jade Dew
+[Goi-kew-ro] Jade Dew

 Moli Hua Cha

 [mohl-ee hwa cha] Little Bird Tongue